gzip/nes-6502-kallepaint/docs/Controls.md

 *   **Select:** Cycle to the next subpalette (Subpalette 0 -> 1 -> 2 -> 3 -> 0).
 *   **D-Pad (Left/Right):** Decrement/Increment the "ones" digit of the NES color number (changes hue).
 *   **B / A Buttons:** Decrement/Increment the "sixteens" digit of the NES color number (changes brightness).
-*   **Start:** Exit the editor and return to Paint Mode (Small Brush).
+*   **Start:** Exit the editor and return to Paint Mode.
+Your active brush and subpalette will be updated to match your selection in the editor.

-*Note: Because the top-most color in the list is shared across all subpalettes, editing it will change that background color everywhere on the screen simultaneously.*
+*Note: The Palette Editor is now the primary way to choose your drawing color and subpalette for the modernized paint workflow.*